 Not content with pacifying the Muslim nations by influencing or controlling weak and subservient rulers, Israel has begun slyly laying claim to lands outside of its own (already illegal) borders.

 An article was recently published in the English version of Haaretz.
 The title itself is revealing: “Before Islam: When Saudi Arabia was a Jewish Kingdom“.
-The article painfully goes out of its way to convince readers that the supposed discovery of “the oldest-known pre-Islamic Arabic writing in Saudi Arabia, from circa 470 CE” had a “Christian and Jewish context”, and thus Saudi Arabia was originally Jewish.
+The article painfully goes out of its way to convince readers that the supposed discovery of “the oldest-known pre-Islamic Arabic writing in Saudi Arabia, from circa 470 CE” had a “Christian and Jewish context”, and thus the Arabian peninsula was originally Jewish – and thus belongs to the current state of Israel.

 The report painstakingly tries to discredit Islamic history itself, claiming the supposed discovery was “something of an embarrassment to some” and deliberately done “quietly” in order not to offend any Muslims; the implication being that all of Islamic history is thus false – an obvious lie, but a lie with an agenda.

 Let’s think back: Israel was founded on the basis that the Jews populated Palestine before Muslims, thus they claimed it was the inherent right of the settlers to uproot and slaughter the Muslims.
-By implying that Jews were in Saudi Arabia before Muslims, Israel is now trying to claim the Arabian peninsula – which contains Mecca and Medinah – as thei “promised land” too.
+By implying that Jews were in Arabia before Muslims, Israel is now trying to claim the Arabian peninsula – which contains Mecca and Medina – as their “promised land” too.

 The Zionist ideal implicitly states that the movement’s goal is to unify all the Jewish people into one, homogeneous, greater homeland.
 Saudi Arabia, according to them, was a “Jewish kingdom” *and thus should be once more).
 The logical conclusion is to assimilate it into Israel, using every means at their disposal.
 Diplomatic and cultural influence, subversion, economic ties and war, if necessary – as 1948 has shown.